someparty/someparty/source/articles/2021-02-14-out-of-step.html.markdown

 ###[Hobby](https://hobbytoronto.bandcamp.com): "(We Can) Tough It Out (We Can Try)"
 ==Watch on [YouTube](https://youtu.be/WBYLTt85sHA) - Preview and purchase at [Bandcamp](https://hobbytoronto.bandcamp.com/track/we-can-tough-it-out-we-can-try)==

 Toronto's weird-Americana quartet [Hobby](https://hobbytoronto.bandcamp.com/) has a new record on the way, a 9-song set perhaps too revealingly titled *Weed*.
 You can check out the record's mantra-like new single, "(We Can) Tough It Out (We Can Try)," streaming at Bandcamp or through a new video by directors Eli Speigel and Shelby Wilson.
-They've declared the jangling low-fi track their "pandemic anthem," and frankly, it's as good as any.
+They've declared the jangling lo-fi track their "pandemic anthem," and frankly, it's as good as any.

 Hobby features guitarists Stephen Pitman ([Only God Forgives](https://onlygodforgivesto.bandcamp.com), [Tallies](http://tallies.bandcamp.com)) and Cameron Fraser ([Luge](https://hugeluge.bandcamp.com)), with bassist Duncan Wardlaw and drummer Foster Medeiros (with vocal credits all around). *Weed* follows the band's 2018 record *The Fastest Car Yet* and a recent split with folk-punkers [Westelaken](https://westelaken.bandcamp.com/).